Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Using the dpkg-divert command

-- Handling incompatibilities with old user configurations
+- Addressing incompatibilities with old user configurations

-- Managing different packages with overlapping files
+- Handling different packages with overlapping files

 - Fixing broken package scripts

-- Rescuing systems using the dpkg command
+- Rescuing with the dpkg command

 - Recovering package selection data

-Tips for package management
+Tips for Package Management

-- Selecting Debian packages effectively
+- Selecting Debian packages

 - Managing packages from mixed archive sources